-2017 AIA/ACSA Topaz Medallion for Architectural Education
+2017 AIA/ACSA Topaz Medallion for Excellence in Architectural Education

 Architecture’s future depends on its next generation of leaders—and the educators who impact their lives.
 The Topaz Medallion honors those who educate others to ensure architecture’s enduring excellence.